andreaevferrari/andreaevferrari.github.io/README.md

 <br>

-My first intellectual interests were in Philosophy, and I also have a strong philosophical academic background.
+My first intellectual interests were in Philosophy, and I also have a strong academic background in Philosophy.
 It remains one of my hobbies.